 This is currently an experimental feature.

-PEDL supports running trial containers that are based on user-provided Docker images.
-The
+PEDL supports running trials and executing commands based on user-provided Docker images.
+The image in

 docker pull.
 If a private image is used, Docker Registry credentials must be specified in the

 When provided with a custom image, PEDL will build a runtime image that imports the

 FROM instruction, injects the Python PEDL source code with

 COPY instructions, and installs Python requirement libraries with

 pip.
 The maintainer of the custom image is responsible for installing the following PEDL dependencies:

 - Git >= 1.5.0